 This document attempts to outline the areas and extent of Institutional Research involvement in responding to internal and external requests for information about Swarthmore College.
 The "General Principles" presented here are followed by very important "Exceptions," and examples are provided to help clarify.
 It is our hope that these guidelines will be a starting point for discussions about the best way of accomplishing the goal of providing appropriate and meaningful information that is accurate to those who need it.

 While reporting is often done through the Institutional Research Office, it should be remembered that IR is first and foremost a research office.
 The office seldom "owns" the data that it uses.
 While all data on campus is theoretically open to IR, the IR officer must take special care to use it correctly and wisely.
-There will necessarily be frequent consultations with the data owners.
-Therefore, the IR officer must depend on the expertise, guidance, cooperation, and good will of the owners of the data in each area.
+There will necessarily be frequent consultations with the data stewards.
+Therefore, the IR officer must depend on the expertise, guidance, cooperation, and good will of the stewards of the data in each area.

 Except for requests from the news media, which should go through the Communications Office, all external requests for official or public data should go through IR, with specific exceptions noted below.
 Whether the IR office completes the request or coordinates the request with another office will be based on their expertise in the topic area, access to relevant Swarthmore data, and expertise in working with the particular Swarthmore data (discussed below).

 What is data?
-"Data" refers to numerical summaries of aspects of our institution, for example, number of students enrolled, graduation rates, or percentage of faculty who are women.
+In this context "data" refers to numerical summaries of aspects of our institution, for example, number of students enrolled, graduation rates, or percentage of faculty who are women.
 Examples of information that would generally not be considered data are directory information about staff or faculty, or narrative descriptions of programs, policies, or facilities.